Writing systems of Africa: Arabic

 The Arabic script was introduced into Africa by the spread of Islam and by trade.
 Apart from its obvious use for the Arabic language, it has been adapted for a number of other languages over the centuries.
 The Arabic script is still used in some of these cases, but not in others.

 It was often necessary to modify the script to accommodate sounds not represented in the script as used for the Arabic language.
-The adapted form of the script is also called Ajami, especially in the Sahel, and sometimes by specific names for individual languages, such as Wolofal, Sorabe, and Wadaad writing.
+The adapted form of the script is also called Ajami, especially in the Sahel, and sometimes by specific names for individual languages, such as Wolofal, Sorabe, and Wadaad's writing.
 Despite the existence of a widely known and well-established script in Ethiopia and Eritrea there are a few cases where Muslims in Ethiopia and Eritrea have used the Arabic script, instead, for reasons of religious identity.

 There are no official standard forms or orthographies, though local usage follows traditional practice for the area or language.
 There was an effort by ISESCO to standardize Ajami usage.
 Some critics believe this relied too much on Perso-Arabic script forms and not enough on existing use in Africa.
 In any event, the effect of that standardization effort has been limited.